 Day Five - La Seu loop to Andorra

 La Seu d’Urgell is a few kilometres away from the Principality of Andorra, a micro state landlocked between France and Spain.
 It is visited by many skiers throughout the winter months and is also a major attraction due to its many duty-free shops.
 After a warm-up to Andorra we’ll climb the Coll de la Gallina, a challenging climb with 15-18% stretches introduced recently into the Vuelta.

 Day Six - La Seu D’Urgell to Vielha

 Total Ascent: 2500m

-This is a long ride close to the French boarder and through the heart of the Catalan Pyrenees.
+This is a long ride close to the French border and through the heart of the Catalan Pyrenees.
 This area is where many outdoor/extreme activities are organized.
-The area of Vielha has always been geographically isolated from the rest of the country, and has managed to still preserve perfectly its traditions and its own language the ‘Aranes’.
+The area of Vielha has always been geographically isolated from the rest of the country, which has helped it preserve perfectly its traditions and own language, the ‘Aranes’.
 Two main long climbs (Coll de Canto’ and Puerto de la Bonaigua) and respective downhill runs will be the feature of the ride.